rmoein/Matlab_-OrientTuning2Freq/README.md

 A sample command would be:
 timeSeriesPlot (3, '1-9', 75) .
 Then select the directory where the Power
 Diva files are located.
-the above command visualizes the Raw EEG data for conditions 1 to 9 from channel 75.
+The above command visualizes the Raw EEG data for conditions 1 to 9 from channel 75.

 You also have the option of plotting the conditions of choice by using the a